Zinc and Skin Health: What You Need to Know

 Zinc Benefits for Skin

 You might not realize it, but zinc has actually been used for skin ailments for centuries.
 Topical preparations like zinc oxide, calamine, or zinc pyrithione have been used as sunscreen, soothing agents against itchy or irritated skin, and as an active ingredient of antidandruff shampoos.
-Its use has also grown over the years for an even broader number of dermatological conditions including warts, acne, rosacea, melasma (a pigment disorder), and basal cell carcinoma.
-Zinc is also needed for the production of both collagen and keratin, important proteins in the skin.
+Zinc has also grown over the years for an even broader number of dermatological uses, and is also needed for the production of both collagen and keratin, important proteins in the skin.

 How Much Zinc Do I Need?